kieran-mackle/AutoTrader/docs/source/index.md

 - Greater flexibility in deploying trading bots (ability to add strategy class object, add DataStream object for custom data pipelines)
 - Tests and templates added

+## Contact
+If you have any other queries or suggestions, please [raise an issue](https://github.com/kieran-mackle/AutoTrader/issues) on GitHub or send me and [email](mailto:kemackle98@gmail.com).

 ## Index